 Get a Suica Card

-I got my Suica card during my second trip in Japan, which is very convenient because all you have to do is to top-up the card.
+I got my Suica card during my second trip to Japan, which is very convenient because all you have to do is to top-up the card.
 The sale price starts at 1000 yen, includes a deposit of 500 yen.
 You can use the Suica Card for JR East lines in the Tokyo metropolitan area, subways, buses and the Tokyo Monorail that connects Haneda Airport with Tokyo.
 I have also used the card for purchasing items at 7-11 and food vending machines.